-Matter Description

-Other communications relating to materiality we will report to the Audit Committee

-Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Audit Committee any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
-Under ISA 260 (UK) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
+Planned audit procedures Matter Description 3 Other communications relating to materiality we We report to the Audit Committee any unadjusted misstatements of lesser will report to the Audit Committee amounts to the extent that these are identified by our audit work.
+Whilst our audit procedures are designed to identify In the context of the Council, we propose that an individual difference misstatements which are material to our opinion on could normally be considered to be clearly trivial if it is less than £76,000 the financial statements as a whole, we nevertheless (PY £76,000).
+If management have corrected material misstatements report to the Audit Committee any unadjusted identified during the course of the audit, we will consider whether those misstatements of lesser amounts to the extent that corrections should be communicated to the Audit Committee to assist it in these are identified by our audit work.
+Under ISA 260 fulfilling its governance responsibilities.
+(UK) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
 ISA 260 (UK) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.